sirio3mil/ts-imdb-scraper/README.md

 # ts-imdb-scraper
 ## todo list
-- add search value when inserting people and original title with primary param true
-- remove primary param check from process titles
 - add model interfaces
 - remove decorators for some clases not required as GraphQL Type, e.x.
 TapePeopleRole
 - add process countries and languages as repository traits